Oral Health Information for Caregivers

 - Develop a customized oral health plan for the person who needs assistance to meet their particular needs.
 Older Adult sample special needs sample

-- Perform mouth care twice daily. video training
+- Perform mouth care twice daily. training

 If the person you are caring for can not report symptoms, you should perform an oral assessment regularly. more